This original blog post has been fully updated for 2021.

 Step 5: Start Applying

 Call the companies of your dreams.
 They may not be advertising for interns, so you need to cold call or email and ask first if they would consider accepting a resume.
-Be excited and tell the truth that you found out about their company and you would love to be considered.
-Then ask to whom the resume should be addressed.
+Be excited and tell the truth that you found out about their company and would love to be considered.
+Then, ask to whom the resume should be addressed.

-There are plenty of websites where employers post for interns – we like entertainment careers.
+Plenty of websites where employers post for interns – we like entertainment careers.
 At any given time, there are plenty of music internships available there!

 Step 6: Understand The Music Internship Golden Rules